verybadcat/CSharpMath/README.md

 # License

-The code is licenced by the MIT license.
-The latin-modern-math font is licenced by the [GUST Font License](./fonts/GUST-FONT-LICENSE.txt).
+The code is licensed by the MIT license.
+The latin-modern-math font is licensed by the [GUST Font License](./fonts/GUST-FONT-LICENSE.txt).